 I’ll offer that an antidote to the poison of fascism is to embrace the “Code of Ethics for Privileged Anti-Othering Persons” I presented above.
 Those of us, like Charlie Chaplin, who believe in the power of humanity have a moral duty to resist injustice in all forms.
 Look here for a post on how to be an ally.

 My students have suggested that the Hydra needs another head describing our species’ anthropocentric perspective and the consequent destructive ‘ecocidal’ relationship we have with the environment.
 We ‘other’ the very natural world that sustains us and this has led us to the brink of a massive climate disaster, which has already exasperated humanitarian crises across the globe, mostly in the majority world.
 This impact is an example of environmental racism in action, and as such merits our immediate attention.
 Adding ‘anthropocentrism’ as an additional head to the Hydra may be in order.

 As always, if you have any comment or feedback please contact me at email@example.com.

-And yes, I will be watching “Bending the Arc” when it is released and share my thoughts.
+And yes, I will be watching the movie highlighting the work of humanitarian Paul Farmer “Bending the Arc” when it is released and share my thoughts.

 1This section on bending the arc toward justice is an edited version of what I previously posted here.